 - 1 tsp pure vanilla extract

-- 2 eggs
+- 2 large eggs

-- ½ cup spelt flour
+- 1/2 cup whole wheat flour

-- ½ cup cocoa powder
+- 1/2 cup organic cacao powder

 - 1 tsp baking soda

-- ½ cup walnuts
+- 1/2 cup walnuts

-- In the bowl of your food processor, combine avocado, sweet potato puree, unsweetened applesauce, date paste, vanilla and eggs and process until smooth and creamy.
+- In the bowl of your food processor, combine the avocado, sweet potato puree, unsweetened applesauce, date paste, vanilla and eggs and process until smooth and creamy.

 - Set brownies on a wire rack to cool for 15-20 minutes.

-- While brownies are cooling, prepare the icing by adding all the ingredients to the bowl of your food processor and process until smooth and creamy.
+- While the brownies are cooling, prepare the icing by adding all the ingredients to the bowl of your food processor and process until smooth and creamy.